Devika-Lahori/Basic-Python-Programs/README.md

 It then prompts the user for additional input to append to the same file.
 After writing and appending, the program reads and displays the final content of the file.

+# ass5_task1: Retrieve Student Marks from a Dictionary
+This program defines a dictionary with student names as keys and their marks as values.
+It asks the user to input a student's name.
+If the name exists in the dictionary, it prints the corresponding marks.
+If the name is not found, it displays a 'Student not found' message.

+# ass5_task2: Demonstrate List Slicing and Reversal
+This program creates a list of numbers from 1 to 10.
+It extracts the first five elements using list slicing and reverse it using reverse function.
+The program prints the original list, the extracted list, and the reversed result in a clear format.